somnek/boilerplates/README.md

-# boilerplates
+# 🍽️ boilerplates
-collections of boilerplate that i commonly use, so i don't have to look things up all the time.
+This repository contains a collection of boilerplate code snippets that I use for various programming languages and frameworks.
+It serves as a reference and time-saving resource for setting up new projects.